quencs/baml/beps/docs/proposals/BEP-007-formatter/README.md

 - Comments within expressions will be preserved in-place where possible, or moved to the nearest valid position if the formatter's line-breaking would make them syntactically invalid

 ### Configuration
-The initial implementation will use a canonical, non-configurable style with these defaults:
+The initial implementation will use a canonical, non-configurable style.
+This will ensure that all BAML code looks the same.
-- **Indent**: 4 spaces
-- **Line width**: 120 columns
-- **Trailing commas**: Always included in multi-line lists

-Future versions may allow configuration through a `.bamlformat` file or similar.

 ### Integration
 The formatter will be accessible through:

-- A `baml fmt` (`format` will also work) CLI command for formatting files or directories
+- A `baml format` (`fmt` will also work) CLI command for formatting files or directories
 - LSP integration for format-on-save in editors
 - A `--check` flag for CI/CD to verify code is formatted
 - A `baml_onionskin` layer displaying formatted code